dssdecal/sp25/policies.md

 **Late project submissions are deducted 10% for every day they are late.**

-**No project submissions of any kind will be accepted after Nov 15th, as to provide staff with enough time to grade before the final grade submission deadline**
+**No project submissions of any kind will be accepted after April 21st, as to provide staff with enough time to grade before the final grade submission deadline**

 **Reminder:** This course is 2 unit P/NP and a grade of 70% or higher is required to pass the course.